dsscollection/git-github-for-stats/README.md

 <https://github.com/blog/2289-publishing-with-github-pages-now-as-easy-as-1-2-3>

+A Quick Introduction to Version Control with Git and GitHub <http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668>

 The active R package development community on GitHub.

 -   If you care deeply about someone else's project, such as an R package you use heavily, you can track its development on GitHub.
 You can watch the repository to get notified of major activity.
 You can fork it to keep your own copy.
 You can modify your fork to add features or fix bugs and send them back to the owner as a proposed change.